UNC-Libraries-data/StoryMaps/gs_arcgispro.md

-If anyone has questions about accessing ArcGIS Pro for the workshop, please let me know.
+If anyone has questions about accessing ArcGIS Pro for the workshop, please contact our [GIS Librarian](https://library.unc.edu/data/gis-assistance/)